 There is no doubt about it, we Brisbane residents get spoiled most of the year with good weather.
-So spoiled that when winter comes, we somehow lose the motivation to do anything other than sit on the couch under the blanket and binge watch the latest TV series on netflix.
-Here is a few ways that we can avoid the comfort of the couch, and keep on track with our goals by continuing to train muay thai in winter.
+So spoiled that when winter comes, we somehow lose the motivation to do anything other than sitting on the couch under the blanket and binge-watch the latest TV series on Netflix.
+Here are a few ways that we can avoid the comfort of the couch, and keep on track with our goals by continuing to train Muay Thai in winter.

-The thought of injury and the increased likelihood of it occurring in winter can have some people second guessing the thought of going to training.
+The thought of injury and the increased likelihood of it occurring in winter can have some people second-guessing the thought of going to training.
 We have to ensure that we warm up adequately before every session, especially when it’s cold.
-We do that through circular gentle movements in the beginning, and continuing with dynamic exercises that take our muscles through range without overextending them.
-Exercises such as jumping jacks, slow jogging, arm swings and leg swings are perfect ways to get the blood flowing and generate the heat in our bodies to help insure we don’t tear our muscles during the workout.
-A warm up should last 5-10 minutes, but in winter you may want to allow up to double the time to be more thorough.
+We do that through circular gentle movements in the beginning and continuing with dynamic exercises that take our muscles through range without overextending them.
+Exercises such as jumping jacks, slow jogging, arm swings and leg swings are perfect ways to get the blood flowing and generate the heat in our bodies to help ensure we don’t tear our muscles during the workout.
+A warm-up should last 5-10 minutes, but in winter you may want to allow up to double the time to be more thorough.

 At the end of the day, getting yourself into the gym on a cold day is mind over matter.
 So it may just take a little reminder to ourselves, that many people have been able to persevere in conditions far worse than ours.
 Maybe all we need…is Rocky Balboa: